The differences between American English and British English when writing your dissertation

 After winning their independence from the British, Americans used language as a way to create their own identity.
 This led to many variations in spelling and punctuation, among other things.
-Australia also developed its own written conventions, which lie somewhere in between those of the US and UK (although they tend to be more British).
+Australia also developed its own written conventions, which lie somewhere between those of the US and the UK (although they tend to be more British).
 Of the three, Australian English is generally the most flexible.

 Basic spelling differences

 The following “cheat sheet” outlines the preferred spelling of some words that are commonly used in academic writing.

 Don’t forget: Consistency is key!

 Each word should of course be spelled the same throughout your document.
 However, it’s also important not to use a mix of English styles.